utoooo/CS3-CS50/README.md

-# Kawahara_Yuto_HTML
+#
-This code was for the assignment of CS3
+This code was for the assignment of CS courses